freedomofpress/securedrop-workstation/README.md

 - If you have an up-to-date clone of this repo with a valid configuration in `dom0`, you can use the `make staging` target to provision a staging environment.
 Prior to provisioning, `make staging` will set your `config.json` environment to `staging`.
 As part of the provisioning, your package repository configuration will be updated to use the latest test release of the RPM package, and the latest nightlies of the Debian packages.

-- If you want to install a staging environment from scratch in a manner similar to a production install (starting from an RPM, and using `securedrop-admin` for the installation), follow the process in the following sections.
+- If you want to install a staging environment from scratch in a manner similar to a production install (starting from an RPM, and using `sdw-admin` for the installation), follow the process in the following sections.

 #### Download and install securedrop-workstation-dom0-config package